 There were 85,249 treatment days, as compared to 91,117 in 1954 and an average of 91,458 in the last five years.
 Patient population, in addition to some numerical decline, is showing some other changes.
 Tuberculosis is becoming more and more a man's disease, so much so that female wards are being taken over for men, and on December 31st, there were 143 men on treatment compared to 82 women.
 We have a few more Treaty Indians but the ratio of combined Metis and Treaty to Whites has not changed since 1954.
 At year's end of 225 patients, 150, or two-thirds were White and 75, or one-third of Indian blood.
 Of this latter group, 41 were Metis and 34 Treaty.
 As last year, there is a rising incidence of tuberculosis in older age groups, but this is most marked in White males and is much less evident in females, especially those of Indian blood.
-Thus the average age of admission was 35 years, but the age group 50 years or over claimed 43% of all White males.
+Thus the average age of admission was 35 years, but the age group 50 years or over claimed 43% of all White males, 22% of Indian blood males, 16% of White females and only 8% of Indian blood females.
 The number of Department of Veterans Affairs patients showed little change from last year, there being 19 instead of 18 on treatment as of December 31st.